 - In a blender or food processor, combine all ingredients for mint filling except the chocolate shavings.
 Blend until completely smooth.
 Add the chocolate shavings and pulse to combine.
 Pour over cooled brownies and chill until firm.

 - In a small bowl, whisk together the melted coconut oil, cocoa powder, maple syrup, and mint extract.
 Pour evenly over the mint filling.
+If the topping seems a little thick, reheat to thin it out or add a little bit of extra coconut oil until it’s a pourable consistency.
 Refrigerate for at least 1 hour before cutting into 16 squares.
+Keep refrigerated until just before serving, as the mint cream will soften quickly at room temperature.

 - Brownies will keep in an airtight container in the refrigerator for up to 7 days.